flass/FwdTreeSim/README.md

 	## simulate one gene family tree
 	# set the model
 	bddtlmodel = models.BirthDeathDTLModel(rdup=rdup, rtrans=rtrans, rloss=rloss, rootfreq=rootfreq)
-	# set the simulator engine, notably by providing the reference species history from which many attributes are inherited
+	# set the simulator engine, providing the reference species history from which many attributes are inherited
 	bddtlsim = simulators.DTLtreeSimulator(model=bddtlmodel, refsimul=moransim, noTrigger=True)
+	# proceed with simulation for 100 generations
+	bddtlsim.evolve(ngen=100)
-	# proceed with simulation, here for the same number of generations as the species tree, as inherited from the species simulation
+	# or by default with the number of generations inherited from the species simulation
-	bddtlsim.evolve(bddtlsim.ngen)
+	bddtlsim.evolve()	# this call would be automatic if we'd not used the 'noTrigger=True' option above

 ```